valhuber/ApiLogicServerTutorial/README.md

 # MyBinder - no local install

 Use **MyBinder** to avoid any local install:
-1. Click the Binder logo
+1. Click the Binder logo (image above)
    * In about 15 seconds, a JupyterLab should open (see below)
 2. Double Click as shown below to open the notebook, and follow the remaining instructions to configure your workspace